 I was resigned to play the whore for now.
 My inner partisan would have to remain quiet for the time being, but there would be another time and another place to fight this battle.

-Upon commencement of my contract, not only did I find myself living as a teacher of fortune, but I also found there to be a great deal of restrictions on my movements.
+Upon starting my contract, not only did I find myself living as a teacher of fortune, but I also found there to be a great deal of restrictions on my movements.
 Due to the hectic schedule I was now shackled into keeping for those 6 long weeks, there would be scarcely any time to leave the grounds of the school and go out hunting for benches.
 That would be a challenge in itself.
 Let alone finding a bench-worthy of my time, letting it take me on a journey into the cerebral-ether, and then thereafter writing up my findings into a 2000-2500 word odyssey worthy of your time or your attention.

 This obstacle seemed substantial, and I wrestled with the dilemma internally for most of the first week at camp.
 I would lie awake at night staring at the ceiling.
 Writhing and sweating from the effects of a prolonged bench-withdrawal syndrome.
 I knew that this situation couldn’t possibly continue, and on one particularly rainy and torturous Wednesday evening, I set about plotting my escape.

-As luck would have it, I’ve always been a fantastic liar, and the very next day I began sewing the first seeds of an elusive gambit-harvest.
+As luck would have it, I’ve always been a fantastic liar, and the very next day I began sewing the first seeds of an elusive gambit.
 A manoeuvre which would ultimately grant me an entire afternoon of opportunity and emancipation, so I could scurry off into London and quench my thirst for bench.

 I can’t remember what the lie was exactly.
 I believe it was some old shit about my aunt being in London for the weekend and wanting to catch up.
 No matter; the inspired intricacies of the ruse are not important.
 What is important is that my unsuspecting superiors were fooled with remarkable ease.
 They actually seemed pleased for me.
 They even wished me a safe journey, and a good day into the bargain.
 A more empathetic person may have felt bad for misleading them, but at this point, any of the milk of human kindness left in my body had long since curdled into soggy wet lumps.
-After such a long period of detachment from the replenishing aura of a secluded bench, I was more monster than man.
-This was no longer an excursion of folly; this was a crusade of life and death.
+After such a long period of detachment from the replenishing aura of a sturdy bench, I was more monster than man.
+This was no longer an excursion of folly; this was a matter of life and death.

 That day was a slow day.
 You have to make your own fun somehow.

 So it was that I found myself in Central London, curiously wandering down one of its many high streets.
-It is a testament to the cuisine in Spain that upon spotting a local branch of KFC, I realised that I hadn’t even had the opportunity to sample their infamously fried chicken for over 7 months.
+It’s a testament to the cuisine in Spain that upon spotting a local branch of KFC, I realised that I hadn’t even had the opportunity to sample their infamously fried chicken for over 7 months.
 I also realised this: I hadn’t even wanted to.

 Now, I’m no fool.
 I’ve known for many years that KFC is not ‘good food’ despite what their slogans might inversely claim.
 This is brought back to me every time temptation befalls me and my strength of character falters in tandem.
 I know all too well what it’s like to indulge in a solitary bucket of fried consolation in the hope that it might just make all those tears and fears go away.